 The visa waiver program enables residents of certain countries to enter the US without a visa interview.
 The program’s terms and conditions are highlighted by the US Department of State – Bureau of Consular Affairs.
 Even when the visa waiver program applies, the terms and conditions for adjustment of status will still have to be met.

 We can help you complete the adjustment of status process successfully after the first 90 days from the US entry have passed.
-As experienced immigration professionals, we suggest waiting for the rule to be fulfilled before moving forward.
+As experienced immigration lawyer professionals, we suggest waiting for the rule to be fulfilled before moving forward.
 If you wait solely 30 or 60 days, chances are that you’ll have to deal with issues linked to potential misrepresentation.